 Statistics have shown consistently high rates of clearance for narrow band UVB phototherapy with a median clearance time of only 4 to 5 weeks in the majority of patients with psoriasis.

-It is also cost effective and rebates re available under Medicare.
+It is also cost effective and rebates are available under Medicare.

 Phototherapy unit by Daavlin complies with FDA regulations and ISO requirements regarding medical devices.
 In Australia it is also complies with TGA and approved under Medicare for the management of certain photo responsive skin conditions.

 Phototherapy treatment managed by dermatologists with the help of registered nurses.
-To learn more about phototherapy please visit our website www.skindoc.com.au.
+To learn more, please visit our website www.skindoc.com.au.